 Our merino wool dress socks are our most popular collection.
 Merino wool is a fine, soft material that is naturally breathable, allowing it to very effectively manage moisture and odor.
 If your feet frequently feel damp, you may find that switching to merino wool socks would be best.
 As my father, Mike, likes to say, "Merino wool is nature's heating and cooling system."

-Once you have determined the best material and length to meet your needs, the final step is to choose the appropriate style of dress sock.
+After selecting your preferred length and material, the next step in choosing the best dress socks is determining your ideal style.
 Do you primarily wear dress socks at the office?
 If so, what is the dress code?
 Do you like to stand out in a crowd or do you prefer traditional colors?
+While much of this comes down to personal preference, having a variety of styles in your drawer is extremely helpful.

-Looking at patterns, there are many classic patterns that easily fit into a business setting.
+When it comes to patterns, there are plenty of classic options that easily fit into a business setting.
 These patterns add pop but, again, do not scream out or look clownish.
-Dots and stripes are both simple, clean designs that look terrific with suits or dress pants.
+Dots and stripes are the best patterned dress socks for men as they are both simple, clean designs that look terrific with suits or dress pants.
 Keep in mind that your choice of shoes makes a big impact on finishing out the formal business style.

-For casual work wear, your sock color selection should be influenced by what you are most comfortable wearing.
-In the images below, you can see that causal pants and even jeans can look great when paired with tasteful dress socks and stylish dress shoes.
-A great pair of oxfords, derbies, loafers or monkstraps will elevate just about any look.
+For casual work wear, the rules are much looser and the best men's dress sock color should primarily be driven by what you are most comfortable wearing.
+Causal pants and even jeans look great when paired with virtually any color dress sock and stylish dress shoes.
+To complete a more casual look, opt for derbies, loafers or monkstrap shoes for a relaxed appearance.

 I hope that the above guide has been helpful in determining which style is best for you.
 If you have any questions or need assistance, please do not hesitate to contact us.
 Ready to find your perfect pair?